spinnaker/spinnaker.github.io/guides/tutorials/codelabs/pubsub-to-cf/index.md

 ## 5. Configure the Application and Pipeline

 a.
 Create a new pipeline for your application.
+In the pipeline configuration, under Automated Triggers, add a new trigger and configure it as follows:

+  * For **Type**, select "Pub/Sub".
-In the pipeline configuration, under Automated Triggers, add a new trigger of **Type** "Pub/Sub".
-Select GCP Cloud Pub/Sub as the **Pub/Sub System Type**, select your GCP Cloud Pub/Sub Spinnaker subscription in **Subscription Name**, and under **Attribute Constraints**, add an entry with the key `eventType` and value `OBJECT_FINALIZE ` (see the [Google Cloud Storage documentation](https://cloud.google.com/storage/docs/pubsub-notifications)).
+  * For **Pub/Sub System Type**, select **GCP Cloud Pub/Sub**.
+  * For **Subscription Name**, select your GCP Cloud Pub/Sub Spinnaker subscription.
+  * Under **Attribute Constraints**, add an entry with the key `eventType` and value `OBJECT_FINALIZE ` (see the [Google Cloud Storage documentation](https://cloud.google.com/storage/docs/pubsub-notifications)).

   {% include figure
      image_path="./add-a-trigger.png"
   %}

 b.
 In the **Artifact Constraints** dropdown, select "Define a new artifact..." to bring up the **Expected Artifact** form.
-Enter a **Display Name** or keep the auto-generated default.
-Select your GCS account in the **Account** dropdown and enter the path to the artifact in the **Object path** field.
+Provide the artifact information:

+  * For **Display Name**, enter your own artifact display name or keep the auto-generated default.
+  * In the **Account** dropdown, select your GCS account.
+  * In the **Object path** field, enter the path to the artifact.

   {% include figure
      image_path="./expected-artifact.png"
   %}

+c.
 Click **Save Artifact**.

-c.
+d.
 Add a Deploy stage to the pipeline.
 Create a new server group and provide details on deployment settings, the application artifact, and the manifest artifact:

   {% include figure
      image_path="./server-group.png"